daasfab/CryptographyAlgorithms/README.md

 ## 📥 Installation

-To donwload and run my code - install all the required source codes from specific folders and compile them in text editors with Java compiler extension downloaded.
+To download and run my code - install all the required source codes from specific folders and compile them in text editors with the Java compiler extension downloaded.

 ## 📲 Contact

-Feel free to reach out if you have any questions, suggestions, or just want to connect!
+Feel free to reach out if you have any questions, or suggestions, or just want to connect!

 Daulet (or just "Daas" 🌟) | GitHub: daasfab | Email: daulet.ras@gmail.com